LordofBone/MindPatterning/README.md

+#### Quick Warning
+This code AND hardware should not be used for medical diagnosis.
+It's for fun/novelty use only, so bear that in mind while using it.

 # MindPatterning
 Code for my long term 'Mind Patterning' project, will read brain EEG data from a headset and then train a TensorFlow model on the data to recognise different states of mind.